Lyugx/lyugx/README.md

 Interested in learning and exploring more about Frontend Development, Web Development, and FullStack development.

+🔭 I’m currently looking for new opportunities

 👨🏻‍💻 About Me:

 🧗‍♀️ I’m currently learning everything 🤓

-🥅 2023 Goals: Contribute more to Open Source projects 🏔️ Interests - Python, Javascript, Gym, Basketball
+🥅 2023 Goals: Contribute more to Open Source projects

-😄 Pronouns: He/Him
+🏔️ Interests - Javascript, CSS, Fitness, Basketball, Music

 ⚡ Fun fact: Gaoxiang is a Chinese name meaning 'flying high'

-Always learning, and always open to opportunities.

 📫 How to reach me: gaoxianglyu@gmail.com